sansseriff/phd_thesis/pandoc_site/chapter_05/section_06_aph_hw.md

 ## Aph 138 Homework Assignment

-In March of 2022, Matthew Shaw was a guest lecturer for the APh Quantum Hardware and Methods course.
+In March of 2022, Matthew Shaw was a guest lecturer for the Quantum Hardware and Techniques course (APh/Ph 138b).
 The following is a homework assignment I wrote to accompany his series of lectures.

-The first problem is inspired by the low dark count rate publication [@Mueller:21].
+The first problem is inspired by the low dark count rate publication[@Mueller:21].
 It has the student build a simple model for a dark count rate transmitted through a series of filters.
-Finally, it leads to the student to consider an ultimate tradeoff between dark rate and coupling efficiency to wide bandwidth optical signals.
-An filtering system that only transmits a very narroband signal will not be able to detect ultra-short optical signals with high effciency or temporal resolution.
+Finally, it leads to the student to consider an ultimate tradeoff between dark count rate and coupling efficiency to wide bandwidth optical signals.
+A filtering system that only transmits a very narroband signal will not be able to detect ultra-short optical signals with high effciency or temporal resolution.

 The second problem explores a potential use case of a photon number resolving SNSPD.
-It closely follows logic presented in a Andreas Christ and Christine Silberhorn paper [@Andreas:12].
+It closely follows logic presented in a Andreas Christ and Christine Silberhorn paper[@Andreas:12].
 I studied this paper closely earlier in my PhD, when I considered developing a multiplexed single photon source for my final PhD project.
-As it turned out, the project was overly ambitious at the time.
+As it turned out, the project was overly ambitious.
 But future students might be able to revisit this interesting application of high-efficiency PNR SNSPDs.

 <!-- the html tag makes this only appear on the website -->